Infinite-Impact-Insights/kig.re/_posts/2015-08-06-introducing-my-dj-sets-unrelated.md

 }
 ```

-Blog:
+Me:
-– "So, are you prepare to listen to some music?"
+– "So, are you prepared to listen to some music?"

 You:
-– "What the hell are you talking about, this is an electronics blog, and I came here to read about my goddamn chip that's not working...
+– "What the hell are you talking about, this is Electronics Blog, and I came here to read about my goddamn chip that's not working...
 You are breaking my brain!!!"

-Blog:
+Me:
 – "I knew you would love it!
 Then let's begin :)"

-You (or someone else, who knows...)
+You:
 – "Grrrrr...."

 ```c++